tomosewe/blog/content/posts/setting-up-a-blog-with-hugo-and-netlify.md

 2. #### Set up Netlify

     Head over to [netlify.com](https://www.netlify.com/) and sign up if you haven't already.
-    Once you're all signed up head to [app.netlify.com](https://app.netlify.com/) and click on `New site from Git`.
+    Once you're all signed up, head to [app.netlify.com](https://app.netlify.com/) and click on `New site from Git`.
 Here you can link your GitHub account and choose your new blog repository.

     ![netlify-create-a-new-site][netlify-create-a-new-site]